uwacsp/CITS555X/README.md

 [Details of assessments](https://github.com/uwacsp/CITS555X/blob/master/CITS5551Assessment.md)

+Documents and videos (or links to the videos if hosted on YouTube/Vimeo etc) for assessments should be on the GitHub repository.
-Submission of assessments should be done through the LMS
+Essays should be submitted through Turnitin on the LMS

 **Project Teams**